cloudmesh-community/fa18-523-57/paper/paper.md

 ---

 PyTorch [@paszke2017automatic] is a python based deep learning framework used for scientific calculations.
-It is becoming popular among Neural Nets and Deep Learning developers due to faster implementation of the algorithms and maximum flexibility of use.
-It is also used as a replacement for NumPy [@fa18-523-57-NumPy], an existing package, available in Python on scientific computing.
-PyTorch mimicked most of NumPy's functionality with an addition of increased speed by making use of the Graphical Processing Unit (GPU).
+It is popular among Neural Nets and Deep Learning developers due to its faster implementation of the algorithms and the maximum flexibility of its use.
+It is also used as a replacement for NumPy [@fa18-523-57-NumPy], an existing package, available in Python on scientific computing the reason being, PyTorch mimicked most of NumPy's functionality with an addition of increased speed by making use of the Graphical Processing Unit (GPU) [@fa18-523-57-PyTorch].
-[@fa18-523-57-PyTorch]

-Being written in a commonly used language by Machine Learning and Artificial Intelligence developers, Python, PyTorch has been gaining popularity since its inception in 2016 [citation - Wikipedia].
+Being written in a commonly used language by Machine Learning and Artificial Intelligence developers, Python, PyTorch has been gaining popularity since its inception in 2016 [@fa18-523-57-PyTorch-Wikipedia].
 It is also less complex and easy to use when compared to existing Deep Learning frameworks like TensorFlow [@fa18-523-57-TensorFlow], Keras [@fa18-523-57-Keras], Caffe [@fa18-523-57-Caffe], Chainer [@fa18-523-57-Chainer],MXNet [@fa18-523-57-MXNet], CNTK [@fa18-523-57-CNTK], Deeplearning4j [@fa18-523-57-DL4J].